A Look Back at the Notable Athletes Who Retired in 2022

-A look back at the notable athletes who retired in 2022 originally appeared on NBC Sports Chicago
+A look back at the notable athletes who retired in 2022 originally appeared on NBC Sports Boston

 It’s the end of an era.